Randonautica: Overview

-The app, which creators claim to be inspired by chaos theory and Guy Debord's Theory of the Derive, offers its users three types of coordinates to choose from: an attractor, a void, or an anomaly.
+The app, which creators claim to be inspired by chaos theory and Guy Debord's Theory of the Dérive, offers its users three types of coordinates to choose from: an attractor, a void, or an anomaly.
 The app has a cult following on YouTube and TikTok and there is a subreddit made by the creators for users of the app.

 History

 29-year-old circus performer Joshua Lengfelder discovered a bot called Fatum Project in a fringe science chat group on Telegram in January 2019.
 According to The New York Times, "He absorbed the project’s theories about how random exploration could break people out of their predetermined realities, and how people could influence random outcomes with their minds."
 Lengfelder then created a Telegram bot using Fatum Project's code, generating coordinates.
 He then created the subreddit r/randonauts in March.
 In October, developer Simon Nishi McCorkindale made the bot's webpage.

 With the help of Auburn Salcedo, chief executive of a TV agency, both created Randonauts LLC.
-Salcedo became the chief operating officer while Lengfelder is the CEO.
+Salcedo became the chief operating officer while Lengfelder was the CEO.
 The app, called Randonautica, was launched on February 22, 2020.
+Later the same year the app and back-end got completely overhauled by a new team of developers and got a more visual and friendlier design and logo.

+In April 2022 Lengfelder exited Randonauts LLC and Auburn Salcedo became CEO.